June 21, 2023, 5 PM PST. Applications must be submitted to the LPB 2023 Funding Cycle online application process, please click here.

-- The extent to which the treatment clearly describes the visuals and style and demonstrates engaging storytelling techniques.
+- The extent to which the treatment clearly describes the visuals, style and demonstrates engaging storytelling techniques.

-- The extent to which the proposal takes into account the television medium, and the needs and interests of the program’s target audience.
+- The extent to which the proposal takes into account the public television broadcast/streaming medium, and the needs and interests of the program’s target audience.

-- The producer’s ability to successfully complete the program on budget and on schedule, given the experience of the producer and proposed production team.
+- The filmmaker’s ability to successfully complete the program on budget and on schedule, given the experience of the filmmaker and proposed production team.

 - Soundness of the production and fund-raising plans.